One of Us (Agents of S.H.I.E.L.D.)

-"One of Us" is the thirteenth episode of the second season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they face several "gifted" criminals, led by the vengeful Cal.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"One of Us" is the thirteenth episode of the second season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they face several "gifted" criminals, led by the vengeful Cal.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Monica Owusu-Breen, and directed by Kevin Tancharoen.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, and Adrianne Palicki.
 Recurring guest star Kyle MacLachlan portrays Cal.

 "One of Us" originally aired on ABC on March 17, 2015, and according to Nielsen Media Research, was watched by 4.34 million viewers.

 Plot

-Cal recruits several “Gifted” individuals listed on S.H.I.E.L.D.’s Index who all have grievances against S.H.I.E.L.D., and together they break out David A. Angar from a S.H.I.E.L.D. secure facility.
-Angar’s vocal cords were experimented on to the point that he can cause instant catatonia with a whisper.
-Though one of his recruits, Karla Faye Gideon, suggests forgetting S.H.I.E.L.D. and just running away to live new lives, Cal can’t forget about his daughter, Skye, who was an agent of S.H.I.E.L.D., and has now developed abilities of her own.
+Cal recruits several "gifted" individuals listed on S.H.I.E.L.D.'s Index who all have grievances against S.H.I.E.L.D., and together they break out David A. Angar from a S.H.I.E.L.D. secure facility.
+Angar's vocal cords were experimented on to the point that he can cause instant catatonia with a whisper.
+Though one of his recruits, Karla Faye Gideon, suggests forgetting S.H.I.E.L.D. and just running away to live new lives, Cal can't forget about his daughter, Skye, who was an agent of S.H.I.E.L.D., and has now developed abilities of her own.
 He has been developing a serum in the hopes of making himself stronger ever since S.H.I.E.L.D. had taken Skye and his wife had been killed, but results have been inconsistent, and now he hopes that he can stand against S.H.I.E.L.D. with the help of his new team.

 Now that Skye has powers, S.H.I.E.L.D.
 Director Phil Coulson has put her on the Index.
 She needs a psychological analysis and threat assessment, so Coulson asks Agent Melinda May to contact her ex-husband, Dr. Andrew Garner, who consulted for S.H.I.E.L.D. previously.
 He agrees to help on the condition that Skye gets to see his report as well, as he is doing this for her, not S.H.I.E.L.D.
-May explains that that won’t be a problem now that Coulson is in charge.
-Skye admits to Garner that she iced herself previously because she couldn’t control her abilities, and that she was scared of losing her status as a S.H.I.E.L.D. agent, even having nightmares of being targeted by S.H.I.E.L.D. as she knows many Gifted individuals are.
+May explains that that won't be a problem now that Coulson is in charge.
+Skye admits to Garner that she iced herself previously because she couldn't control her abilities, and that she was scared of losing her status as a S.H.I.E.L.D. agent, even having nightmares of being targeted by S.H.I.E.L.D. as she knows many Gifted individuals are.